 There is nothing new to be said about social media.
 Ranging from how it enhances business reach to how wide a consumer base one can target on the platform, everything has been said and discussed thousands of times.

-After all, if you are willing to create content on social media that could sell a product or if you are willing to adopt a particular strategy, you first have to be aware of the platform.
+After all, if you are willing to create content on social media that could sell a product or if you are eager to adopt a particular strategy, you first have to be aware of the platform.

 You will need to know what gets the most likes, hits, and shares on social media and why specific post trends and another doesn’t.
 First, you will require this basic knowledge about how social media works and what you can offer as ideas to the brand that has hired you.